Step-by-Step Guide To Fix The 500 Internal Server Error On WordPress

 So, how do you fix it?

-If it did, you need to find out what’s causing your site to use so much memory.
+If it did solve the problem, you need to find out what’s causing your site to use so much memory.
 It might be some plugin or theme function that’s using it.

 If you think you need more memory like if there is a plugin that requires more memory than what your host provides, you can use the fix above to increase the memory limit.